yash251/substreams/docs/new/tutorials/cosmos-compatible/injective.md

 ## Step 1: Initialize Your Injective Substreams Project

-1. Open the [Dev Container](https://github.com/streamingfast/substreams-starter) and follow the on-screen steps or `README.md` to initialize your project.
+1. Open the [Dev Container](https://github.com/streamingfast/substreams-starter) and follow the on-screen steps to initialize your project.

 2. Running `substreams init` will give you the option to choose between two Injective project options.
 Select the one that best fits your requirements:
     - **Injective-minimal**: Creates a simple Substreams that extracts raw Injective block data and generates corresponding Rust code.
 This path will start you with the full raw block, you can navigate to the `substreams.yaml` (the manifest) to modify the input.